iflastandards/iflastandards.info/docs/_pages/isbd.md

 ## Overview

-This page introduces the FRBR Element Sets and Value Vocabularies.
+This page introduces the ISBD Element Sets and Value Vocabularies.

 ## ISBD Element Sets